MatteoPardi/Entropy-FFA/Methods.md

 Let's say we've a training set $D = \\{ (\mathbf{x}_i, y_i) \\} _{i = 1}^N$ where $y_i \in \\{ 1, \ldots, C \\}$ and $C$ is the number of classes.
 To train models with SGD, minibatches of size 128 are sampled by boostrap (sampling with replacement) from $D$.
 Once a minibatch has been sampled, before to give it to the model, half of it (64 randomly chosen data) is made *negative*: these data are concatenated with 1-hot encodings of random wrong classes.
 The ramaining half of the minibatch is used as *positive*: these data are concatenated with 1-hot encodings of their own classes.

 Conceptually, the entire dataset made by all possible positive and negative data has length $N \cdot C$.
-Since a *training epoch* is usually defined as a complete pass over the entire training set, in our experiments an epoch is defined as "$N \cdot C$ data have been presented to the model".
+Since a *training epoch* is usually defined as a complete pass over the entire training set, in our experiments we say that an epoch has passed when $N \cdot C$ data have been presented to the model.

 ## Model Training